gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-03-01 Designing means and database columns to scope control structures.
+7.75h
+* 2019-02-28 Produced a plan and schedule of needed R&D accomplishments and shared with my student, TG.
+1h
+* 2019-02-27 Fixed an issue where guess3.exem's guess_count + 1 == 3 was showing up in the generated Python code as an assignment instead of as an assertion.
+1h
 * 2019-02-26 I decided that Exemplar (E) cannot always guess a correct interpretation of a correctly specified .exem, so I enabled a generate-and-test approach in E which will involve looping until it has generated a function, with control structures, that passes all unit tests and that accounts for every user assertion.
 Got https://repl.it/@gherson/Exemplar working again.
 6.25h